Deltares-research/coastal-structures-toolbox/docs/source/introduction.rst

 Purpose
 =======

 The Deltares Coastal Structures Toolbox package implements a large selection of (design) formulas for coastal structures.
+The intent is to make applying these formulas as easy as possible for the user, so most formulas are implemented in multiple ways to enable the calculation of different variables.
+When applying the formulas from the toolbox, the validity range of those formulas (where available) is checked and a warning is given when the formula is used outside its validity range (including which variable is out of range).
+The toolbox contains a significant number of tests to ensure the enduring quality of the implementations.

 Structure
 =========